cat768/tenstorrent-stack/README.md

-# Tenstorrent Stack Installer 🚀
+# (Fanmade) Tenstorrent Stack Installer 🚀

+_Note: This is not an official script by Tenstorrent.
+This is a script that is fanmade, proceed at your own risk.
+Please visit the offical link for Tenstorrent's instructions for downloading/configuring software at [https://docs.tenstorrent.com/getting-started/README.html](https://docs.tenstorrent.com/getting-started/README.html)_

 **Automated Tenstorrent Full Stack Installation for Ubuntu 22.04**